minamoanes/homebridge-homekit-control/README.md

 ## Config
+This Plugin supports the Configuration Interface in Homebridge UI (homebridge-config-ui-x).
+Simply add a new Device and paste the values you obtained above.

+Here are some additional configuration parameters, not obtained by the Device Pairing:
 - `services.historyInterval` (*boolean*): **true** will enable fakeGato for compatible Sensors.
 This will allow you to view a history in the EVE-App
 - `services.historyInterval` (optional, *numeric*): Determins the Interval used to take readings.
 The valus range is **[30, 600]**.
 The default value is **600**
 - `services.uniquePrefix`(optional, *string*): When a device is added to multiple HomeBridge instances in the same network, you will need to provide a unique prefix.
 Otherwise Eve-App will get confused.